Peter McParland

-Peter James McParland MBE (born 25 April 1934) is a Northern Irish former professional footballer who played as an outside left.
+Peter James McParland (25 April 1934 – 4 May 2025) was a Northern Irish footballer who played as an outside left.
+He was the last surviving member of the Aston Villa team which won the 1957 FA Cup, in which game he scored twice.
+McParland was the first player to score in and win both English major domestic cup finals.

+McParland won 34 caps for Northern Ireland, scoring 10 international goals including the winner that sent the team into the World Cup quarter-finals in 1958.
+With five goals in 1958, he is Northern Ireland's leading scorer at a World Cup tournament.
+His international captain and English Hall of Fame member Danny Blanchflower considered McParland "the finest ever inside forward in British football".

 Club career

 Dundalk

 McParland was born in Newry, County Down, Northern Ireland.
 He was spotted playing for Dundalk in the League of Ireland by Aston Villa manager George Martin.
-Martin signed McParland for a fee of £3,880.

 Aston Villa

-McParland holds a unique place in English football history as the first player in the game to score in and win both English major domestic knockout Finals.
-One of the finest headers and strikers of the ball of the past fifty years, he is regarded as one of the greatest players to represent both Aston Villa and Northern Ireland.

-During his time with Aston Villa, McParland got influenced by Jimmy Hogan, later won the FA Cup in 1957, scoring twice in the final against Manchester United but also becoming involved in a controversial incident in which he shoulder-charged (at the time a legitimate form of challenge) the Manchester United keeper after only 6 minutes which left United's goalkeeper, Ray Wood, unconscious with a broken cheekbone.
-McParland's two-goal haul is remembered fondly as an example of his all-round abilities as a player showcasing his diving header and volleying techniques.
+A fine header and striker of the ball, McParland holds a unique place in English football history as the first player to score in and win both English major domestic knockout finals.
+During his time with Aston Villa, McParland was influenced by Jimmy Hogan.
+He later won the FA Cup in 1957, scoring twice in the final against favourites Manchester United but also becoming involved in an incident in which he shoulder-charged (at the time a legitimate form of challenge) the Manchester United goalkeeper, Ray Wood, after only six minutes which left Wood unconscious and with a broken cheekbone.
+McParland consoled Wood after the incident and they remained close until Wood's death.
+Following the Munich air disaster, McParland was a pall bearer at the funeral of Duncan Edwards.

-McParland also won the Second Division title in 1960 and the League Cup in 1961 while with Aston Villa.
-He was on the scoresheet for the second leg of the 1961 League Cup final, when Villa overturned a 2–0 deficit against Rotherham United to win the second leg 3–0 at Villa Park and become the winners of the first Football League Cup.
+McParland also won the Second Division title in 1960 and the League Cup in 1961 with Aston Villa.
+He was on the scoresheet for the second leg of the 1961 League Cup Final, when the home team overturned a 2–0 deficit against Rotherham United to win the second leg 3–0 at Villa Park and became the winners of the first Football League Cup.

+McParland became the last surviving player from the 1957 FA Cup Final after the death of Bobby Charlton in October 2023.